ActivityWatch/activitywatch.github.io/_posts/2024-05-13-introducing-tauri.md

 ## Why Tauri

 Tauri apps are lightweight, memory efficient and secure by design.
-Tauri does not ship a renderer but uses the platform native renderer via webviews.
+Tauri does not ship a renderer but uses the platform native renderer via WebViews.
 This simple design choice makes the app size compact and memory efficient during runtime, as compared to electron apps.
-Tauri apps are secure, only interacting with the host systems through tauri apis.
-Security is a top priority for Tauri, and so it is for ActivityWatch.
+Tauri apps are secure, only interacting with the host systems through Tauri APIs.

 ## Developer Experience